Comparing UK Income Tax Bands

 (Note: The limits above are based on the assumption that the individual is receiving the standard Personal Allowance of £12,570.
 The actual taxable income bands are £0-£37,700 for Basic, £37,701-£112,570 for Higher, and over £112,570 for Additional Rate when considering income *after* the Personal Allowance has been applied).

-Scotland has its own set of income tax rates and bands, which are different from the rest of the UK:
+Scotland has its own set of income tax rates and bands for the 2025/2026 tax year, which are different from the rest of the UK:

 - Higher Rate (42%): On income from £43,663 to £75,000